-- 1. Introduction
+- 1. Abstract

 - 2. Benchmarking Great Britain employee jobs to the Business Register Employment Survey

 - 3. Seasonal adjustment

-- 4. Changes to estimates of public sector employment
+- 4. Changes to estimates of Public Sector Employment

 - 5. Late or revised data

-- 6. Government-supported trainees
+- 6. Government Supported Trainees

-- 7. Links to related statistics
+- 7. Useful links

-- 8. Annex A: Workforce jobs sources
+- 8. Annex A Workforce Jobs sources

-- 9. Annex B: Revision tables, workforce jobs by component
+- 9. Annex B Revision tables, workforce jobs by component

-1. Introduction
+1. Abstract

-This article explains the developments and revisions to the workforce jobs (WFJ) series, released by Office for National Statistics (ONS) on 11 December 2018 in the Labour market statistical bulletin.
+This article explains the developments and revisions to the workforce jobs (WFJ) series, released by Office for National Statistics (ONS) on 17 December 2019 in the Labour market statistical bulletin.

 Workforce jobs is a quarterly measure of the number of jobs in the UK and is the preferred measure of the change in jobs by industry.
 It is a compound source that draws on a range of employer surveys, household surveys and administrative sources.
-WFJ is the sum of employee jobs (EJ) measured primarily by employer surveys (predominantly the Short-Term Employment Surveys (STES) and the Quarterly Public Sector Employment Survey (QPSES), self-employment jobs (SEJ) from the Labour Force Survey (LFS), and government-supported trainees (GST) and Her Majesty's Forces (HMF) from administrative sources and the LFS.
+WFJ is the sum of employee jobs (EJ) measured primarily by employer surveys (predominantly the Short-Term Employment Surveys (STES) and the Quarterly Public Sector Employment Survey (QPSES), self-employment jobs (SEJ) from the Labour Force Survey (LFS), and government-supported trainees (GST) and Her Majesty's Forces (HMF) from administrative sources and LFS.
 A variety of outputs by industry, region, gender and full-time or part-time status are produced for a range of publications and users.

-This article explains, in detail, the revisions that have been made to the WFJ series since December 2017 as a result of:
+This article explains, in detail, the revisions that have been made to the WFJ series since December 2018 as a result of:

-- benchmarking to the latest estimates from the annual Business Register and Employment Survey (BRES); these revisions will go back to December 2015 - changes to seasonal parameters following a seasonal adjustment review; these revisions will go back to September 1981 - revisions to public sector employment (PSE) (impact on WFJ begins in March 2008) - revisions to STES for June 2017 onwards, due to updates in data supplied or late data - revisions back to September 2012 to the government-supported trainees (GSTs) series due to revised data from the devolved administrations
+- benchmarking to the latest estimates from the annual Business Register and Employment Survey (BRES); these revisions will go back to December 2016 - changes to seasonal parameters following a seasonal adjustment review; these revisions will go back to March 1982, however due to rounding will only appear from March 1987 in Annex B - revisions to Public Sector Employment (PSE) (impact on WFJ begins in March 2018). - revisions to STES for June 2018 onwards, due to updates in data supplied or late data - re-weighting of series sourced from the Labour Force Survey back to June 2012 - revisions back to June 2018 to the government-supported trainees (GSTs) series due to revised data from the devolved administrations